sttrayno/Network-Automation-Serverless/README.md

 The variable events which is passed into this function will include the parameters from the HTTP body that is passed from our API gateway, the main function parses this and then calls each of the functions below in order to complete our desired workflow

 The main() function is called by our Lambda function at runtime when an event triggers our code.
+Upon sucessful run this will return a HTTP code 200 with the message "Success, network has been created!"

 ##### create_Network(event)

-Calls the API in Meraki which creates a new network.
+The first function which is called from main.
+Calls the API in Meraki which creates a new network in the Meraki dashboard

-Also returns the variable networkID which is required by later functions
+Also returns the variable networkID which is required by later functions.

 ##### claimDevices(event, networkID)

-Calls the API in Meraki to claim our devices to our newly created network, will look round the devices dictionary from our HTTP body
+Calls the API in Meraki to claim our devices to our newly created network, will look round the devices dictionary from our HTTP body and add all the devices that are present with valid serial numbers.

 ##### updateDevices(event)

 Updates the newly claimed devices with specific information including device location and name.

-Device name is a concatenation on network name and device type.
+Device name is a concatenation on network name and device type which is carried out by this function.

 ##### bindTemplate(event, networkID)